-Élan Young writes about a range of subjects including arts & culture, disability, the environment, and politics.
-By day, she covers research in civil & environmental engineering and nuclear engineering at The University of Tennessee, Knoxville.
+Élan Young has written about a range of subjects including arts & culture, disability, the environment, and politics.
+By day, she writes for the Open Access community.
 Her freelance endeavors have led her to interview luminaries and dignitaries such as the first Native American Poet Laureate, Joy Harjo, as well as the Democratic Senator from Illinois, Tammy Duckworth.
-Her work has has appeared in Smithsonian, HuffPost, Sojourners, 3:AM Magazine, Amplitude Magazine, Knoxville Mercury, and more.
+Her work has appeared in Smithsonian, HuffPost, Sojourners, 3:AM Magazine, Amplitude Magazine, Knoxville Mercury, Hellbender Press, and more.

 In 2019, Élan broke a story in HuffPost entitled “Coal Knew, Too” detailing that the coal industry knew about the catastrophic effects of climate change as early as 1966.
 This was an archival discovery made by one of her colleagues in the civil and environmental engineering department at UT.
 That story garnered worldwide attention, sparked a documentary, multiple podcasts and spinoff pieces, and earned her nominations for the George Polk Award and the John B. Oakes Award in journalism.